 Using panel regressions with an extensive list of control variables, we find that asset purchases by the ECB equivalent to 1 percent of nominal GDP in the euro area tends to lower the safety premia by about 0.35 basis points.
-Given that the ECB has increased its bond holdings by about 40 percent of GDP over the 2015-2021 period, our results imply that these QE purchases lowered the safety premia in these four countries by as much as 0.12 percent, which is a notable contribution given how low the overall interest rate level was during this period.
+Given that the ECB increased its bond holdings by about 40 percent of GDP over the 2015-2021 period, these results suggest that the QE bond purchases lowered the safety premia in these four countries by as much as 0.12 percent, which is a notable amount given how low the overall interest rate level was during that period.